Templates

 See all templates

-Templates can be found in the Settings->Templates menu.
+Templates can be found in the Custom Monitoring->Templates menu.
 This is a list that shows all existing templates by name and SQL values.

 Create a new template